JCSDA/jedi-docs/docs/cloud/singlenode.rst

    The JEDI AMIs and snapshots may not be available in all AWS regions.
 Unless otherwise advised by a JEDI master, we recommend that you use the default region, which is us-east-1.
 So, make sure you choose an ssh key that is available in that region.

 The (optional) :code:`--spot` argument asks AWS to reduce costs by running the instance in the `spot market <https://aws.amazon.com/ec2/spot/>`_.
 Though this can be a substantial cost savings, spot instances run the risk of being interrupted.
-Furthermore, unlike on-demand instances, they cannot be stopped and started at will.
-For more information see :ref:`Running JEDI on a Multi-Node Cluster <spot-pricing>` and :ref:`Suspending or terminating your compute node <stop-ec2>`.
+Furthermore, unlike on-demand instances, they cannot be stopped and started at will (though it is possible to configure spot instances that can be stopped and started, :ref:`the jedi launch script is deliberately not configured for this - see below <stop-ec2>`).

 Another notable option is :code:`--type`, which allows you to specify the EC2 instance type.
 For further information see :ref:`Choosing a Different EC2 Instance Type <aws-instance-types>` below.
 Specifying the node type should be sufficient for most use cases.
 If you specify an instance type that is unfamiliar, you may get a message asking you to also specify the number of compute cores for that node type, which you can do with the :code:`--ncores` option.
 This information is needed in order to disable hyperthreading, which improves performance.